Pierre LiancourtState Museum of Natural History Stuttgart | SMNS · Department of Botany

 Grazing represents the most extensive use of land worldwide.
 Yet its impacts on ecosystem services remain uncertain because pervasive interactions between grazing pressure, climate, soil properties, and biodiversity may occur but have never been addressed simultaneously.
 Using a standardized survey at 98 sites across six continents, we show that in...

-The relationship between competition and productivity in plant communities is unclear, likely due to (i) a confusion in the literature between productivity and biomass, (ii) the lack of studies assessing variation in competition in all combinations of biomass and productivity.
-We assessed the outcome of plant‐plant interactions by removing neighbor...
+The relationship between competition and productivity in plant communities is unclear, and this is likely to be due to (1) a confusion in the literature between productivity and biomass, (2) the lack of studies assessing variation in competition in all combinations of biomass and productivity.
+We assessed the outcome of plant–plant interactions by...

 Invasions of alien plants pose a serious threat to native biodiversity and ecosystem processes.
 Forests are considered more resistant to invasion due to limited light availability in understories.
 However, disturbance and abiotic stress may open tree canopies and promote invasion.
 Their combined effects together with the resistance of resident spec...